VenomousKnight/MedicalRecord/README.md

 This is a Java-based project that provides a graphical user interface (GUI) for performing CRUD (Create, Read, Update, Delete) operations on Patient objects.
 The project uses Hibernate for Object-Relational Mapping (ORM) and MySQL for the database.
 It is built using Maven for dependency management.

+&emsp;&emsp;&emsp;&emsp; The image folder contains the screenshots for the project.

 ## Features
  * Add a New Patient: Create a new patient and store their details in the database.